Callboys

 Callboys is a 2016 Belgian TV series produced by Woestijnvis for the Flemish channel VIER.
 The series stars Matteo Simoni, Rik Verheye, Stef Aerts and Bart Hollanders.
 It was directed by Jan Eelen.
 The series revolves around the misadventures of three male prostitutes and their secretary.

 Episodes

 Each episode lasts approximately 45 minutes.
-The television series consists of four seasons:
+The television series consists of two seasons: